You may wish to see an introductory page with a map first.

 During the early XXth century archaeologists found evidence of temples at different locations on Malta and Gozo.
 Those at Tarxien, near Valletta, are dated 3,000 BC ca and they were decorated with spiral motifs which are not very different from popular patterns of Classical Antiquity.
 Although the matter is still being debated, it appears that the civilization which developed on the Maltese Islands at one point disappeared leaving the islands almost unpopulated.

-Roman villa at Melita (Mdina): detail of a mosaic portraying two maenads tormenting a satyr (you might wish to see other impressive Roman mosaics in locations on the coast of today's Libya opposite Malta)
+Roman villa at Melita (Mdina): detail of a mosaic portraying two maenads tormenting a satyr (you might wish to see other impressive Roman mosaics in Sicily and on the coast of today's Libya opposite Malta)

-Eastern Sicily was colonized by the Greeks whereas the western part of the island, including Malta, was colonized by the Phoenicians who built a maritime empire in the western Mediterranean which had its centre at Carthage.
+Eastern Sicily was colonized by the Greeks whereas the western part of the island, including Malta, was colonized by the Phoenicians who built a maritime empire which had its centre at Carthage.
 At the end of the First Punic War the Romans acquired Sicily from the Carthaginians, but Malta was conquered only during the second one.

 For a long time a villa near Melita (Mdina), the capital of the island, was thought to be the only archaeological evidence of the Roman period, but in recent years remains of other villas and temples have been identified.
 According to tradition Fort S. Angelo at Borgo was built on the site of a temple to Juno.

-(left) Gozo Archaeological Museum: Arab tombstone; (right) statue of the Virgin Mary on the faēade of St. Joseph's at Msida, near Valletta.
+(left) Gozo Archaeological Museum: Muslim tombstone (the image used as background for this page shows another inscription in Arabic); (right) statue of the Virgin Mary on the faēade of St. Joseph's at Msida, near Valletta.
 The invocation "Regina Pacis" (Queen of Peace) when translated into Maltese shows the Arab influence on the language spoken on the island

 In the Vth century AD the Vandals and after them the Goths seized Malta; in the following century it was annexed to the Byzantine Empire by Belisarius.
 In 870 the Arabs landed on the island from Tunisia and easily conquered it.
 A few years later Malta became part of the Fatimid Caliphate which ruled over most of the Muslim countries.